 Society certainly also plays a part in making people unhappy, especially through endorsing those “mistaken habits” and “mistaken views of the world” that cause people to become miserable.
 But since it is this “natural zest and appetite” that makes a life happy, each one of us can improve their happiness without needing to wait for a change in society.
 Each one of us has the power to correct their mistaken assumptions about the world and, through clearly understanding the roots of unhappiness, to finally create a happy life for ourselves.

 We have so much improved the material conditions of life in the 19th and 20th centuries, he writes in ‘The Conquest of Happiness’.
 Then why are we still so unhappy?

 We have all been at such desperately and determinedly “happy” occasions.
 What is common to them, according to Russell, is that the unhappiness is driven by particular psychological causes.
 He names the “sinner,” the “narcissist” and the “megalomaniac” as typical examples of psychological dispositions that cause people to be unhappy.
 Twenty years later, Erich Fromm will analyse society in very similar, psychoanalytical terms.
-We will look more at Fromm’s theory in March and April.
+We talked about Fromm in other posts.

 Russell begins his book ‘The Conquest of Happiness’ by first analysing the causes for human unhappiness.
 He identifies eight different reasons for unhappiness, each with its own causes and associated character type.

 Russell’s book is an eye-opening treatise on happiness, as seen from the perspective of a famous philosopher in the mid-20th century.
 Get it here!

 Amazon affiliate link.
 If you buy through this link, Daily Philosophy will get a small commission at no cost to you.
 Thanks!